AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/profiling_transactions.md

 Total gates: 416,626
 ```

-Here you can see the gate count of each private function call in the transaction along with the kernal circuits needed in between, and the total gate count.
+Here you can see the gate count of each private function call in the transaction along with the kernel circuits needed in between, and the total gate count.

-This will help you understand which part of your transaction is the bottleneck and optimize the contract logic accordingly.
+This will help you understand which parts of your transaction are bottlenecks and optimize the contract logic accordingly.